-Title II, Part A, the Improving Teacher State Formula Grants program, is the primary federal funding under the Elementary and Secondary Education Act to support a high quality teacher in every classroom.
-The program, funded at $2.5 billion in FY12, targets high poverty districts and funds a broad array of allowable activities such as support for certification including alternative certification, teacher mentoring and induction, intensive professional development, recruitment, retention, and merit-based teacher and principal pay strategies as well as class size reduction.
+Title II, Part A, the Improving Teacher State Formula Grants program, is the primary federal funding under the Elementary and Secondary Education Act to support a high-quality teacher in every classroom.
+The program, funded at $2.5 billion in Fiscal Year 2012, targets high-poverty districts and funds a broad array of allowable activities such as support for certification including alternative certification, teacher mentoring and induction, intensive professional development, recruitment, retention, and merit-based teacher and principal pay strategies as well as class size reduction.

-Research indicates that high quality teachers are critical to raising student achievement in low-performing schools, but schools most in need often have difficulty in attracting and retaining high-quality teachers.
-This evaluation studies implementation of a policy, known to participating study school districts as the Talent Transfer Initiative (TTI), that provides incentives to identified high value-added teachers to teach in low-performing schools with high-need students.
-The research questions are:
+Research indicates that high-quality teachers are critical to raising student achievement in low-performing schools, but schools most in need often have difficulty in attracting and retaining high-quality teachers.
+This evaluation studied the implementation of a policy known to participating study school districts as the Talent Transfer Initiative (TTI), that provided incentives to identified high value-added teachers to teach in low-performing schools with high-need students.

-The study is being conducted in 10 school districts (168 school-grade teams in 112 schools) and the design consists of segmenting the schools within districts to those eligible and not eligible for the treatment (the pay incentive).
-The treatment eligible schools are randomly assigned to receive the treatment or not.
-Using value added, high-performing teachers teaching in the non-eligible schools are identified.
-The two-year treatment, conducted in school years 2009–10 and 2010–11 (in 7 of the districts) and 2010–11 and 2012 (in an additional 3 districts), consists of hiring among the pool of those identified as high performing and interested in teaching in the treatment schools.
-The control schools follow normal hiring practices.
-Program transfer teachers receive a transfer incentive of $10,000 for each of the two years that they remain in the treatment school.
-Existing teachers in study eligible schools that meet program criteria and remain in their school receive a retention payment of $5,000 a year.
-Data collection includes measures of teacher characteristics and hiring experiences, district/school hiring experiences and practices, and student achievement obtained from administrative records.
+The study was conducted in 10 school districts (168 school-grade teams in 112 schools), and the design consisted of segmenting the schools within districts to those eligible and not eligible for the treatment (the pay incentive).
+The treatment-eligible schools were randomly assigned to receive the treatment or not.
+Using value-added, high-performing teachers teaching in the non-eligible schools were identified.
+The two-year treatment, conducted in school years 2009–10 and 2010–11 (in 7 of the districts) and 2010–11 and 2012 (in an additional 3 districts), consisted of hiring among the pool of those identified as high performing and interested in teaching in the treatment schools.
+The control schools followed normal hiring practices.
+Program transfer teachers received a transfer incentive of $10,000 for each of the two years that they remained in the treatment school.
+Existing teachers in study-eligible schools that met program criteria and remained in their school received a retention payment of $5,000 a year.
+Data collection included measures of teacher characteristics and hiring experiences, district/school hiring experiences and practices, and student achievement obtained from administrative records.